(Judy Garland, Summer Stock)

 In person: Victoria Conservatory of Music, downtown location

-Coachings can be booked one or several at a time, or for a full term for longer term diction work/repertoire preparation.
+Coachings can be booked one or several at a time, for a full term, or for longer-term diction work/repertoire preparation.

 Vocal teaching approach

 The ultimate goal of Kiiri's teaching approach is the discovery of each singer’s unique sound.
-In search of this, the journey she leads her students on focuses on the development of healthy technique through the elimination of physical tension patterns and emotional/mental blocks.
+In search of this, the journey she leads her students on focuses on the development of healthy technique through the elimination of physical tension patterns and emotional/mental blocks, the freeing of resonance, and the establishment of physical awareness and co-ordination of the various vocal/breath mechanisms in the body.
 Developing each singer's body awareness is an integral part of her teaching, and her own experiences studying and practicing Alexander Technique (in the context of both voice and piano), yoga, and various types of dance influence the ways Kiiri works with students to increase their discovery, awareness, and enjoyment of the physicality of singing and resonance.
-Also, her knowledge and experience as diction coach/instructor in various languages enable her to integrate high-level lyric diction work into her lesson teaching.
-Although much of her teaching focuses on the classical repertoire, Kiiri also has experience in other styles including jazz, musical theatre, folk, and popular music.
+Also, her knowledge and experience as a diction coach/instructor in various languages enable her to integrate high-level lyric diction work into her lesson teaching.
+Although much of her post-secondary teaching focuses either on the classical or musical theatre repertoires, Kiiri also has experience teaching other styles including jazz, folk, and popular music.
 Having spent a decade as a soprano before switching to the mezzo-soprano fach/repertoire has also given her a broader personal experience with vocal malleability and shifting techniques, which lends flexibility to her teaching approach and methodology.
-She is a registered member of the National Association of Teachers of Singing, and is on faculty at the Victoria Conservatory of Music where she teaches voice for the VCM/Camosun College post-secondary music diploma program and the VCM community school, presents lectures and masterclasses (Post-Secondary Diploma in Music Performance, The Young Artists Program: Collegium), and is a diction instructor and coach for VCM post-secondary students and the VCM's opera training program, Opera Studio.
+She is a registered member of the National Association of Teachers of Singing, and is on faculty at both the Victoria Conservatory of Music (VCM) and the Canadian College of Performing Arts (CCPA).
+She teaches voice for the VCM/Camosun College post-secondary music diploma program and the VCM community school, presents lectures and masterclasses (Post-Secondary Diploma in Music Performance, The Young Artists Program: Collegium; Community School masterclasses), and is a diction instructor and coach for VCM post-secondary students and the VCM's opera training program, Opera Studio.
+As a faculty member at the Canadian College of Performing Arts (CCPA), she teaches voice and does diction/dialect coaching for musical theatre repertoire.

 Kiiri has taught in both Victoria and Montreal, both privately and on faculty at various music schools.
 Past teaching positions (voice and piano) have been at Sidney Community Music School, Brentwood College School, and Con Brio Music School.
-Kiiri no longer teaches piano, and specialises exclusively in vocal pedagogy and lyric diction teaching, coaching, and research.
+Kiiri no longer teaches piano but specialises exclusively in vocal pedagogy and diction/accent-related teaching, coaching, and research.
 Her students have successfully auditioned for university/college vocal programs, vocal training courses, auditioned choirs, and opera and musical theatre productions.

 In addition to her voice lesson teaching, Kiiri holds the position of Diction Instructor in the VCM/Camosun Music Diploma program, and coaches lyric diction in various languages.
-For more information about diction coaching/teaching, click .
+She also does diction/dialect coaching for musical theatre at the Canadian College of Performing Arts.
+For more information about diction/dialect coaching/teaching, click .